 - A serial prescription is a prescription for medicines you need to treat your long-term condition. - It looks like a normal prescription but lasts for 24 or 48 weeks. - With a serial prescription, you can get medicines directly from the pharmacy where you are registered.
-You won't need to see the doctor. - Only some people are eligible for a serial prescription. - You can get a serial prescription if: - the doctor decides it is the right type of prescription for you and the condition you have, and - you don't pay for your prescriptions because: - you are under 16 or aged 60 or over, or - you have a certain medical condition and have a valid medical exemption certificate.
+You won't need to see the doctor. - You can get a serial prescription if: - the doctor decides it is the right type of prescription for you and the condition you have.